We all know that certain activities–like cell phone use or drinking–can

 The following discusses how your emotions can change the way you drive

-and how you can cope with strong emotions to
+and how you can cope with strong emotions to stay safe.

 How Emotions Impair Good Driving